iamAkolab/java_codecademy/learn-advanced-java/JDBC/JavaDatabaseConnectivity.md

 You may have noticed in the code example that we are now calling the .executeQuery() method instead of the .executeUpdate() method, the difference being that a query returns a ResultSet.

 Once we have injected the SQL into the database and received the result as a ResultSet, we can use regular ol’ Java code to work through the results and present them to the user.

+## Creating a Customer from a ResultSet
+A ResultSet is all good and dandy, but what we really need back into our program is Customer objects!
+In the previous exercise, we used the .getString() method to pull data from a column and convert it to a string for use in printing.
+The ResultSet class has a wide range of other get methods that will return nearly any data from a column if of course that data type can be converted to the requested type.

+Our Customer class stores its ID as an integer and the rest of the properties are strings, making our implementation fairly easy so, we’ll stick to just two methods: .getInt() and .getString().
+Here are some of the other options available:

+* .getBoolean()
+* .getArray()
+* .getTime()
+* .getDouble()
+* .getBlob()

+There is a generic .getObject() method as well that returns the default Java object type corresponding to the column’s SQL type, following the mapping for built-in types specified in the JDBC specification.

+Let’s get to creating our Customer objects from information stored inside a SQL database!